 Strengthening local connections: Community Transit will provide people with more service, better connections throughout the county, and connections to Lynnwood Link light rail when it opens.

-2024 will also include expansion of the agency’s bus rapid transit (BRT) network, with the launch of the Swift Orange Line as well as expansion of the current Swift Blue Line.
-The agency is also planning for future BRT expansion through an extension of the Swift Green Line in Bothell and a new Swift Gold Line from Everett into Marysville and Arlington.
+In 2024, the agency will expand its bus rapid transit (BRT) network with the launch of the Swift Orange Line and the extension of the Swift Blue Line to serve the light rail station in Shoreline.
+Expansion of the Swift Green Line into Bothell and a new Swift Gold Line from Everett to Marysville and Arlington are also planned.

-Planning for Zero Emissions Vehicles: Community Transit pledges to strengthen its commitment to environmental sustainability by studying the feasibility of moving to a zero emissions fleet, and the infrastructure, systems and employee training required to support that transition.
+Planning for Zero Emissions Vehicles: Community Transit will strengthen its commitment to environmental sustainability by studying the feasibility of moving to a zero emissions fleet, and the infrastructure, systems and employee training required to support that transition.